KRLX: History

 Carleton College radio started in 1917 with the Music Department's initiative to bring radio to Northfield, MN.
 With an antenna mounted atop Willis Hall, this AM station broadcast until 1929 at an unknown frequency.
 In 1948 several students on the G.I.
 Bill, most veterans from the United States Navy, sought to construct and operate a radio station for students on the Carleton College campus.
 Using money raised from local businesses and out-of-pocket, they paid the college to allow them to construct a small studio dug out next to the foundation of Scoville Memorial Library on the South side.
 All electronics were handmade out of spare parts and the transmitter was from a scrapped World War II destroyer.
 The carrier current transmission was carried via coaxial cable through the Carleton College tunnel complex and radio station KARL 680 was born.
-The studios were relocated to the top floor of Willis (then the student union) somewhere before 1970.
+The studios were relocated to the top floor of Willis (then the student union) sometime before 1970.

 During the early 70s, station manager James Stiles led the effort to take the station to the broadcast airwaves.
 Washington DC Carl alums assisted with the FCC licensing process, and by 1975 a boxy FM transmitter had arrived on campus.
 After a winter of engineering challenges, chief engineer Ben Stiegler (with a lot of help from consultant John Rooks and the MPR engineering team) achieved the first broadcast and the greater Northfield area tuned in.
 For a brief time, KRLX retained the carrier current operation as a training ground for new DJs; eventually it was decommissioned.

 KRLX is one of the most popular student organizations at Carleton, with over 200 students DJs each trimester—roughly one out of every eight students.

 Programming

 KRLX's format-free nature makes for very diverse programming, and recently the station has started to program vertically so that similar shows are scheduled consecutively.
 Radio programs on KRLX run the gamut from bluegrass to independent hip hop to classical, and DJs are restricted only by Federal Communications Commission (FCC) guidelines.
 Despite the station's flexibility, there are several long-running programs that are consistent in format, if not in content.
 Bandemonium is a weekly show devoted to the works of a single band, tracing artists' history and influences.
 Periscope is the station's documentary program, and the station also programs evening news and hourly news briefs.
 Although almost all of KRLX's programming has its genesis at Carleton, the station also broadcasts the syndicated news program Democracy Now!
 KRLX's content largely consists of music broadcasting, and the station contributes to the College Media Journal Radio 200 chart.

-KRLX's programming can be heard around the world via live stream from their Web site.
+KRLX's programming can be heard around the world via live stream from their website.